suzaku-io/boopickle/README.md

 BufferPool.release(data)
 ```

-The pool has a maximum size (currently 4M) to prevent it from locking down too much memory and it also only recycles relatively small buffers.
+The pool has a maximum size to prevent it from locking down too much memory and it also only recycles relatively small buffers.

+In a multi-threaded environment you may experience some slowdown if multiple threads are actively using `BufferPool`.
+In these cases it may make sense to
+disable pooling globally with `BufferPool.disable()`.

 ### Deduplication